Hoooid/HaodongTangGroup/content/en/authors/S饶磊/_index.md

 bio: My research interests include readout circuit chip design, colloidal quantum dots and CMOS image sensors.

 interests:
-  - Chips Design
+  - Photodetectors
-  - CMOS Image Sensor
+  - PbS CQD
-  - Colloidal Quantum Dots
+  - Freeform Optics

 user_groups:
   - Undergraduate Students

 ---

-Yixin Zheng is a student majoring in Microelectronics Science and Engineering at Shenzhen Technology University.
-She has won a provincial award in the "Challenge Cup" competition.
+Rao Lei is a sophomore majoring in microelectronics science and engineering at Shenzhen University of Technology。He won the third prize at the provincial level in the 35th National Chemistry Olympiad (preliminary round).